Verlag Herder: Karl Raphael Herder and Benjamin Herder

 It had a decisive influence on the subsequent intellectual activity of Catholicism.
 While it was still in process of issue, Protestant scholars made use of Herder's scheme for the Real-Encyklopädie für protestantische Theologie.
 It was sixteen years more before the preliminary work could be begun on the new edition, and ten years more before its publication could be started.
 While the historical element had been especially emphasized in the first edition, the dogmatic and exegetical side was expanded to equal dimensions in the second edition.
 The subjects to be treated were chosen by Adalbert Weiss, professor at the Freising lyceum, and the editorial chair was held by Joseph Hergenröther until his elevation to the cardinalate, and afterwards by Franz Philip Kaulen, the exegete of Bonn.

 When the "Kirchenlexikon" was nearing completion, Herder began the publication of the "Konversations-Lexikon" (Universal Encyclopedia, 1st ed., 1853-7), a general encyclopedia intended for a Catholic audience.
 Out of regard for the limited purchasing capacity of the Catholic public in Germany, he confined himself to the modest limits of five medium-sized volumes.

 Herder published a great number of other works, some of which became well-known and garnered an international reputation for his publishing house.
 These included the works of Alban Stolz, popular theologian and teacher, whose Kalender für Zeit und Ewigkeit achieved an extraordinary success.
-Ignaz Schuster's catechisms and Biblical histories also solds hundreds of thousands of copies in up to twenty-five languages.
+Ignaz Schuster's catechisms and Biblical histories also sold hundreds of thousands of copies in up to twenty-five languages.
 Herder also published Hefele's "Conciliengeschichte" and Franz Hettinger's Apologie des Christentums, as well as the "Apologien" of Weiss and Schanz.

 In 1864, Pope Pius IX published Quanta cura and the Syllabus of Errors, and papal infallibility became a hot topic among Catholics.
 In response, Herder published in "Stimmen aus Maria Laach" a comprehensive defence of the authority of the pope.
 On controversies concerning the First Vatican Council, he published Hergenröther's "Anti-Janus", followed by a series of historico-theological essays, the "Katholische Kirche und christlicher Staat in ihrer geschichtlichen Entwicklung und in Beziehung auf Fragen der Gegenwart".

 The Stimmen at first appeared irregularly, but developed into a significant phenomenon; its "Ergänzungshefte" (Supplementary Numbers) numbered more than one hundred.
 These works contributed to a growing relationship between the house of Herder and the German Jesuits, which led to publications such as the "Collectio Lacensis" and the "Philosophia Lacensis".

 Since 1841, Herder had planned to build up a "Theologische Bibliothek" (Theological Library), but he did not accomplish this until thirty years later.
 The Bibliothek opened after the promulgation of the fundamental decrees of the First Vatican Council, with Scheeben's Handbuch der Dogmatik.